The Industrialist

-The Industrialist is the eighth studio album by American heavy metal band Fear Factory, released on June 5, 2012.
+The Industrialist is the eighth studio album by American industrial metal band Fear Factory, released on June 5, 2012.

+A remixed and remastered version of the album, titled Re-Industrialized, was released on June 23, 2023, featuring live drums recorded with Mike Heller, who appears on the band's subsequent albums.

 Overview

 The Industrialist marks the band's return to the concept album.
 Burton C. Bell said about the album, "the protagonist (The Industrialist) is the incarnation of all industries in the form of an automaton.
 The mechanical, technological, and scientific advances through the industrial age led to the creation of The Industrialist.
 In the story, the automaton becomes sentient as it collects memories with each passing day.
 Through observation and learning, it gains the will to exist.
 What was meant to help man, will eventually be man's demise."
 According to Cazares, the title was taken from a documentary the band saw about the people who developed "the engines for war machines", and God Eater was a name Bell saw on a toybox while traveling.

 The album was recorded with Bell and Cazares as the only two credited members of the band, while Rhys Fulber once again produced and received additional writing credits.
 No live drummer was used on the album, with the band instead opting for programmed drums with help from John Sankey of Devolved, who was also credited.
 The band's drummer at the time, Gene Hoglan, wasn't informed of this decision and left the band after learning about the album's completion without him online.